 As someone who owned a few porcelain dolls during my childhood years, I can say this is terrifying ... in a good way.

 You can make this look as intricate or as simple as you like, and it’s sure to be a big party hit.

 Another Halloween classic — and you can create this look with just two products!

 28. Lady Frankenstein

 This Lady Frankenstein Halloween look is a personal favorite, because how often do you have an excuse to paint your entire face green?

-"The Little Mermaid" is one of my all-time favorite Disney movies, and Ursula is one of those super fun villains you definitely want to be for Halloween.
+"The Little Mermaid" is one of the all-time favorite Disney movies, and Ursula is definitely a fun villain you want to be for Halloween.

 If you were a child of the late '80s, you have nothing but the best memories of "Jem and the Holograms!"

 This article was originally published on Oct.
 30, 2015.